fayolt/megakit-hugo-zenkos/content/_index.md

   - _bookshop_name: "cta_mini"
     background_image: "/images/bg/home-3.jpg"
     preheading: "We provide a wide range of services"
-    heading: "Have any project in mind?
-Contact us for immidiate support"
+    heading: "Have any project in mind? <br /> Contact us for immidiate support"
     button:
       text: Contact
       url: /contact/